 Far from being singularly focused upon European culture, this minor examines the Classical tradition as a multicultural phenomenon that emanated from an ethnically, linguistically, and culturally diverse ancient world.

-Students can concentrate their studies in a flexible way so that they may acquire transferable skills that complement a wide range of majors with various career objectives.
+Students can concentrate their classical and medieval studies in a flexible way so they can acquire transferable skills that complement a wide range of majors with various career objectives.

 - Classical Studies and Latin